What is Lidar?

 Lidar has a wide range of applications, including mapping, land surveying, archaeology, and environmental studies.
 In the field of mapping, lidar is used to create highly detailed and accurate maps of the earth’s surface, including topography, vegetation, and man-made structures.
 This is particularly useful for construction survey companies, municipalities, and other organizations that need to understand the topography of an area for planning and design purposes.

-Lidar is also used for land surveying and archaeology, where it can be used to map and survey large areas quickly and efficiently.
+Lidar services is also used for land surveying and archaeology, where it can be used to map and survey large areas quickly and efficiently.
 Lidar can penetrate through vegetation, which allows construction survey companies and municipalities to map and survey areas that are difficult to access.
-Lidar can also be integrated with other technologies, such as photogrammetry and GIS, which allows for a more comprehensive view of an area.
+Lidar services can also be integrated with other technologies, such as photogrammetry and GIS, which allow for a more comprehensive view of an area.

 In summary, Lidar is a remote sensing technology that uses laser beams to map the surface of the earth.
 It provides high-resolution and accurate data collection, which can be used for multiple purposes such as mapping, land surveying, archaeology, and environmental studies.
 Lidar can penetrate through vegetation, work in all weather conditions, survey large areas and even be integrated with other technologies.
 This makes it a valuable tool for construction survey companies, municipalities, scientists and resource managers.